Notes for dental service providers

 - applies for all services provided from Schedule C (refer to dentists and dental specialists fee schedule for the current limit)

 - see exceptions below

-- Prior approval is required for treatment plans that include Schedule C items for all eligible beneficiaries who are exempt from the annual monetary limit.
+- Prior approval is required for treatment plans that include Schedule C items for all eligible persons who are exempt from the AML.

-- The annual monetary limit does not apply to all ex-prisoners of war (POWs) and eligible beneficiaries receiving dental treatment related to war-caused disabilities or malignant neoplasia.
+- The AML does not apply to all ex-prisoners of war (POWs) and eligible persons receiving dental treatment related to war-caused disabilities or malignant neoplasia.

 - Refer to the dental and allied health fee schedules for detailed information.

 - An AML applies to all items listed as Schedule C in the fee schedule for dentists and dental specialists.

 - Refer to the dentists and dental specialists fee schedule for the current limit.